 Despite the world having more young people today than ever before, youth are severely underrepresented in politics and parliaments.
-According to IPU data, only 2.2 per cent of parliamentarians are under 30.4 Disproportionate underrepresentation continues even when looking at percentages of parliamentarians under 40 and 45 years of age (see figure below).
+According to IPU data, only 2.2 per cent of parliamentarians are under 30.2 Disproportionate underrepresentation continues even when looking at percentages of parliamentarians under 40 and 45 years of age (see figure below).
 IPU research has also revealed that slightly over 30 per cent of the world's single and lower chambers of parliament - and more than three-quarters of upper chambers - have no MPs aged under 30.
 Sixty-five per cent of parliaments also impose a "waiting period" between when young people can vote and when they can be eligible for office.

-Young women are doubly disadvantaged.
-In all age ranges, men continue to outnumber women in parliaments.
-However, one encouraging sign is that the proportion of men and women MPs is more balanced the younger the age cohort.
+is more balanced the younger the age cohort.
 This suggests that increased youth participation may be an vehicle for achieving real gender parity in politics.